 Smart spending is all about building good habits to spend the least amount of money for the same products and services you normally use.
 These include:

-- Comparison Shopping – this can be shopping among different stores for the same item, or choosing the cheaper version of the same item, e.g., buying store brand instead of name brand.
+- Comparison Shopping – this can be shopping among different stores for the same item, or choosing a cheaper version of the same item, e.g., buying store brand instead of name brand.